Cybergun-GitHub/Cybergun/README.md

 Examples:
 >>> #Not filled in yet.
 Fill in later.

+Some password lists you may want to use: listname=['qwerty', 'qwerty123', 'abc123', 'password', 'password123', *name of victim*]

 Additional notes:

 1. If you want to run Cybergun in the command prompt, open it and type "python," then when it opens, type import Cybergun as cg